Nipapager/event-ticketing-platform/README.md

 A full-stack event ticketing and management platform built with Spring Boot and React.
 This project was developed as part of the Coding Factory program at OPA and demonstrates a complete event lifecycle, from creation and approval to ticket sales, QR code validation, reviews, and analytics.

-EventSpot is designed to be **fully functional even without external services** such as Stripe or email providers, making it easy to run locally and safe to share on GitHub.

 ---

 ## What It Does